RI-SE/smirk/docs/Data Management Specification.md

 - Internal test data: [P1], [P4], [N1], and [N2]
 - Verification data: [P5], [P6], [N3], and [N4]

+Note that we deliberately avoid mixing pedestrian models from the ESI Pro-SiVIC object catalog in the data sets due to the limited diversity in the images within the ODD for the SMIRK MVP.

 # 5 ML Data Argument Pattern [R] <a name="data_argument_pattern"></a>
 The figure below shows the ML data argument pattern using GSN.
 The pattern follows the example provided in AMLAS, but adapts it to the specific SMIRK case.